react4j/react4j/README.md

 ## TODO

+* Move to react16.
+  - Consider embedding react-dom-factories in short term, replacing by java factories in long term?
+  - Add support for componentDidCatch()
+  - Add support for portals
+* Figure out a way to support `getInitialProps()` on components.
 * Develop React-Arez extension
 * Add mechanism for exporting methods with useful displayNames in props
+* Add multiple render methods that return different values.
+Enhance code generator to ensure that the developer only overloads a single variant.
+Variants include;
+  - renderAsElement
+  - renderAsString (React16?)
+  - renderAsChildren (React16?)
+  - renderAsList (React16?)
+  - renderAsArray (React16?)
-* Overload React methods so can accept arrays
+* Overload React dom factory methods so can accept arrays
 * Add invariant checks to make sure people are doing the right thing when interacting with react.
   (i.e. Make sure call setState in correct places setInitialState only in constructor etc.)